near-ndc/i-am-human/contracts/kudos/README.md

 ### Upvote kudos

-Allows caller to upvote kudos by unique id granted to a receiver NEAR account
+Allows caller to upvote kudos by unique id granted to a receiver account

 #### Requirements

 - User must be human verified (should have a valid i-am-human SBT)
-- Caller can't be a NEAR account which granted kudos
+- Caller can't be a account which granted kudos
-- Caller can't be a receiver NEAR account
+- Caller can't be a receiver account
 - Caller could upvote specified kudos only once
 - Minimum gas required: 92 TGas (300 TGas recommended)
 - Deposit required: 0.004 Ⓝ